International-Data-Spaces-Association/metadata-broker-open-core/README.md

 		volumes:
 		- c:/etc/ids/cert:/etc/cert/
 		[…]
-Do the same for "broker-core" service.
+Do the same for "broker-core" services.

 **Step 2.3** After successful completion of the previous steps, the location of the certificates is mounted to "/etc/cert" of the container.
 If the name of your DAPS certificate is "isstbroker-keystore.jks", please change the following line in the docker-compose file: